List of May Bukas Pa characters

 May Bukas Pa is a Philippine drama television series produced by Dreamscape Entertainment Television and directed by Jerome Chavez Pobocan, Jojo A. Saguin, and Erick C. Salud.
 The series features an ensemble cast consisting of Zaijian Jaranilla, Albert Martinez, Dina Bonnevie, Tonton Gutierrez, Maja Salvador, Rayver Cruz, Dominic Ochoa, Desiree del Valle, Precious Lara Quigaman, Lito Pimentel, and Jaime Fabregas.

-The series aired on ABS-CBN's Primetime Bida block from February 2, 2009 to February 5, 2010, replacing Eva Fonda and was replaced by Agua Bendita, and on its sister channel Jeepney TV from March 11 to December 5, 2013 underwent two original airing versions, the first to do so before the 2023–2024's Linlang in the 2020s.
-The series was the highest rated program for the period from its premiere on February 2, 2009 to February 3, 2011, when the 2010–2011 series Mara Clara became the highest-rating show from 2011 to 2012, and currently holds one on Philippine television all time in general since switching to Kantar in 2009.
+It aired on ABS-CBN's Primetime Bida block from February 2, 2009, to February 5, 2010, replacing Eva Fonda and was replaced by Agua Bendita, and on its sister channel Jeepney TV from March 11 to December 5, 2013, underwent two original airing versions, the first to do so before the 2023–2024's Linlang in the 2020s.
+The series is the highest rated program on Philippine television since switching to Kantar in 2009, and holds the record on the network's primetime block for the period from its premiere on February 2, 2009, to February 3, 2011, when the 2010–2011 series Mara Clara became the block's highest-rating show from 2011 to 2012.
 It is inspired by the 1955 Spanish film, Marcelino pan y vino.
 The series is also a revival of the 2000-2001 series of the same name.

-During the three-year hiatus between airing versions, two special episodes and one film related to the show content and theme-wise were released.